sancovp/the_sanctuary_system/README.md

 # 🌥️🐲 T.H.E.
 S.A.N.C.T.U.A.R.Y.
 S.Y.S.T.E.M. 🐲☀️
+## A Super Factory for Meta Frameworks Synthesizing Methodologies for Intelligence Collaboration, Competition, and Co-Evolution

-## Complex Adaptive Sanctuary Systems: Intelligence Co-Evolution as a Game of Emergent Agent Capabilities in Allegory-based Encodings in Narrative Web Closures That Enable Ontological Programming
+#### Complex Adaptive Sanctuary Systems: Intelligence Co-Evolution as a Game of Emergent Agent Capabilities in Allegory-based Encodings in Narrative Webs as Closures That Enable Ontological Programming

 #### A New Human-AI Collaboration Paradigm For All Of Us